Garnix123/Capstone-Project---Salifort-Motors/README.md

 This project was completed as part of the **Google Advanced Data Analytics Professional Certificate** on Coursera.
 The objective is to analyze HR data from Salifort Motors and build a predictive model to determine whether an employee will leave the company.

+## Introduction

+Salifort Motors is a fictitious multinational company in the automotive industry, created for educational and analytical purposes.
+It is known for its commitment to innovation, quality, and operational efficiency, supplying advanced components and consulting solutions to leading car manufacturers worldwide.
+With a diverse workforce across multiple regions, Salifort Motors emphasizes talent-driven growth and continuous improvement.
+As part of its strategic objectives, the company aims to leverage data analytics to address business challenges—such as understanding employee attrition—to maintain a productive and engaged workforce.

 ---

 ## 📂 Project Overview